adzap/voice_form/README.markdown

       ['you-entered', @my_field.scan(/\d/), 'is-this-correct', 'press-1-accept-2-try-again'].flatten
     end

-The above will `play` the array of audo files as the prompt for confirmation.
+The above will `play` the array of audio files as the prompt for confirmation.

     confirm(:accept => 1, :reject => 2, :attempts => 3) do
       "You entered #{@my_field}.
 Is this correct?
 Press 1 to accept or 2 try again."